Suffolk District Attorney Ray Tierney makes pitch for 4 more years

 As an assistant U.S. attorney for more than a decade, Tierney prosecuted several high-profile MS-13 gang cases and corruption cases against former Nassau County Executive Edward Mangano, his wife, Linda, and former Oyster Bay Supervisor John Venditto.
 TRIM FOR PRINTHHe also helped prosecute former Suffolk Conservative Party leader Edward Walsh, who was convicted in 2016 of pocketing hundreds of thousands of dollars in pay from the Suffolk sheriff's department while golfing, gambling and politicking on county time.

-Tierney, a graduate of Brown University and St John's University School of Law, first worked as a Suffolk assistant Suffolk County district attorney from 1992 to 1999 and also later served as a prosecutor in Kings County.
+Tierney, a graduate of Brown University and St John's University School of Law, first worked as a Suffolk assistant district attorney from 1992 to 1999 and later served as a prosecutor in Kings County.

 Suffolk County District Attorney Ray Tierney announced his bid for reelection Tuesday before dozens of supporters inside a Riverhead concert hall, kicking off a campaign that will likely see him run unopposed.